-So here it goes….Kim and I set out to answer the question: Does The Cabbage Soup Diet really work?
+So here it goes….Kim and I set out to answer these questions: Does The Cabbage Soup Diet really work?
 Is the cabbage soup diet good for you?
 Why does the cabbage soup diet work so well?

 The Dolly Parton Diet is def short term.
 If you are looking for something more long term, try one of these diets and cookbooks to help you plan this year.

-We will be sharing our Soup Diet Before and After.
+We will be sharing our Cabbage Soup Diet Before and After.

 Update: Below is a recap of what happened to me during my cabbage soup diet along with my results.
 This is a brief summary, but if you’d like more information, please feel free to click on each link.